Closed for Submissions Effective 10/31/2019

 We may be interested in serializing longer works such as novellas, but these only accepted if complete and then broken down for publication.

 In addition to fiction, Crimson Streets will also publish a limited number of articles on topics related to the pulps.
 Ideas that come immediately to mind are on “Law Enforcement in the Pulp Story” or “A Guide to 1930s and 40s Slang”.
 Any article that would help an aspiring author of pulp stories may be of interest to us.
 (For an example, see Steven Long’s series of Pulp Archetypes which appear irregularly).

 We do not accept print submissions.
 Every submission should be accompanied by query letter in which you briefly describe your submission in one or two paragraphs.
 Be sure to provide your address, phone number, and email address.
 Please send your submission in either a Microsoft Word (.doc) file in Rich Text Format (.rtf) to firstname.lastname@example.org.

-Art, with the exception of one-shot cartoons and covers, is commissioned specifically for each article.
+Art, with the exception of one-shot cartoons and covers, is commissioned specifically for each story or article.
 We maintain a file of portfolios from artists who are interested in working with us.
-We refer to the file when we have an article that requires illustration.
-The goal is to match the article with the artist whose style is best suited to the task.
+We refer to the file when we have stories that require illustration.
+The goal is to match the story with the artist whose style is best suited to the task.

 We do our best to make illustrating Crimson Streets an interesting job for the artist.
 Rather than dictate specific illustrations, we try to provide several possible scenes from which the illustrator can choose.
 We also welcome illustration suggestions from the artist.
 Our belief is that a work you wish to create is going to be much better than one you are ordered to create.